Self-discipline goes by many names – willpower, self-control, and self-regulation, to name a few.

 Here are a few suggestions that will hopefully make things a little easier and keep those little ones entertained at the same time.

-There are also a few more great books which touch on self-control but which – because they aren’t exclusively focused on it – we’ve put in this section.
+There are also a few more great books that touch on self-control but which – because they aren’t exclusively focused on it – we’ve put in this section.

 Professor Daniel Gilbert has won multiple awards both for his psychological teachings and as a researcher, including the 2007 Royal Society of Science Prize for this best-selling book.

 His look at habitual behaviors, thought patterns, and happiness makes it a good read for those curious about cognitive biases and mental patterns, and how we might start controlling them.

 2. Grit: The Power of Passion and Perseverance – Angela Duckworth

 Angela Duckworth argues for the learnability of valuable psychological assets – that through hard work and self-discipline, we can accomplish what we set out to achieve despite not being ‘born’ with particular talents.